buildbot/buildbot/master/docs/developer/data.rst

         The singular, lower-cased name of the resource type.
         This becomes the first component in message routing keys.

+    .. py:attribute:: plural

+        :type: string

+        The plural, lower-cased name of the resource type.
+        This becomes the key containing the data in REST responses.

     .. py:attribute:: endpoints

         :type: list